SCCapstone/Kanye-West-Fan-Club/README.md

 ## Running Tests

-When running the tests you first meed to open Android studio and then locate wgich test you intend on running based on the folder locations located in the [testing](https://github.com/SCCapstone/Kanye-West-Fan-Club/tree/Stephen-Thompson#testing).
+When running the tests you first need to open Android studio.
+Next locate which type of test you intend on running based on the folder locations listed in the [Testing](https://github.com/SCCapstone/Kanye-West-Fan-Club/tree/Stephen-Thompson#testing) section.
+Then if you would like to run all the tests in the folder you can right click on the folder and click "Run 'Tests in '(name of folder location)'..
+If you wish to run individual tests, you may identify which test you wish to run then right click on the file and select "Run '(file name of tests)'.

 ## Style Guide
 JAVA: https://google.github.io/styleguide/javaguide.html